Research Interest Areas: Golden Age Literature, Spain pre-1800, Poetry, Moral Treatises, Women Writers, Cultural and Literary Theory.

-At the moment I'm focused on sixteenth-century moral and spiritual treatises and manuals, particularly the works of Francisco de Osuna, and their role in the continuation of premodern frameworks for knowledge and concepts of human nature.
-While my research focuses on Spanish culture and literature pre-1800, in courses and work with graduate students we also study contemporary cultural theory, literary genres from the Mediterranean and Atlantic worlds across periods, medieval texts, and issues of ethnicity, social class, and gender.
+At the moment I'm focused on sixteenth-century moral and spiritual treatises and manuals, particularly the works of Francisco de Osuna, their relationship to Renaissance Humanism and their role in the continuation of premodern frameworks for knowledge and concepts of human nature.
+While my research focuses on Spanish early modern cultural history and literature, in courses and work with graduate students we also study contemporary cultural theory, literary genres from the Mediterranean and Atlantic worlds across periods, medieval texts, and issues of ethnicity, social class, and gender.
 Interested graduate students, please read my guidelines for working together.

-Norte de los estados: A Guide for the Young, Married, Widowed, and All Virtuous People by Francisco de Osuna (a critical edition in progress).
+Norte de los estados: A Guide for the Young, Married, Widowed, and All Virtuous People by Francisco de Osuna (critical edition in progress).

 Heretical Mixtures: Feminine and Poetic Opposition to Matter-Spirit Dualism in Spain, 1531-1631.
 Valencia: Albatros-Hispanófila Siglo XXI, 2007.
 229 pp.